pnovok/SQLServer_CDC_Demo/README.md

 ![img.png](Images/img_8.png)

-Let's remove the row that was inserted above on the SQL Server side and check that the same row was deleted from Postgres.
+Delete the row that was inserted above on the SQL Server side and check that the same row was deleted from Postgres.

 ```
 delete from Customers where CustomerId=6;